IgniteUI/igniteui-docfx/en/components/grids_templates/validation.md

 ### Prevent exiting edit mode on invalid state

-In some cases you may want to disallow submiting an invalid value in the data.
+In some cases you may want to disallow submitting an invalid value in the data.
 In that scenarios you can use the [`cellEdit`]({environment:angularApiUrl}/classes/IgxGridComponent.html#cellEdit) or [`rowEdit`]({environment:angularApiUrl}/classes/IgxGridComponent.html#rowEdit) events and cancel the event in case the new value is invalid.
 Both events' arguments have a [`valid`]({environment:angularApiUrl}/interfaces/IGridEditEventArgs.html#valid) property and can be canceled accordingly.